emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST introduces an additional subkey Q, alongside the subkey H. The inclusion of enables truncated tags with forgery probabilities close to ideal.
 Both H and Q are derived for each nonce, which significantly decreases the probability of multiple successful forgeries.
 These changes are based on proven theoretical constructions and follows the recommendations in {{Nyberg}}.
 Inoue et al. {{Inoue}} prove that GCM-SST is a provably secure authenticated encryption mode, with security guaranteed for evaluations under fresh nonces, even if some earlier nonces have been reused.

 GCM-SST is designed for use in unicast security protocols with replay protection.
 Every key MUST be randomly chosen from a uniform distribution.
 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once in the encryption function and only once in a successful decryption function call.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 GCM-SST MUST NOT be used with random nonces [Collision] and MUST be used with replay protection.
 Reuse of nonces in successful encryption and decryption function calls enable universal forgery {{Lindell}}{{Inoue}}.
 For a given tag length, GCM-SST has stricly better security properties than GCM.
 GCM allows universal forgery with lower complexity than GCM-SST, even when nonces are not reused.
-Implementations MAY add randomness to the nonce by XORing a unique number like a sequence number with a per-key random secret salt.
-This improves security against pre-computation attacks and multi-key attacks [Bellare].
-By increasing the nonce length from 96 bits to 224 bits, Rijndael-256-256-GCM-SST can offer significantly greater security against pre-computation and multi-key attacks compared to AES-256-GCM-SST.
+Implementations SHOULD add randomness to the nonce by XORing a unique number like a sequence number with a per-key random secret salt of the same length as the nonce.
+This significantly improves security against precomputation attacks and multi-key attacks [Bellare] and is implemented in TLS 1.3 {{RFC8446}}, OSCORE {{RFC8613}}, and {{Ascon}}.
+By increasing the nonce length from 96 bits to 224 bits, Rijndael-256-256-GCM-SST can offer significantly greater security against precomputation and multi-key attacks compared to AES-256-GCM-SST.
 GCM-SST SHOULD NOT be used in multicast or broadcast scenarios.
 While GCM-SST offers better security properties than GCM for a given tag length in such contexts, it does not behave like an ideal MAC.

 The GCM-SST tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
 Let ℓ = (P_MAX + A_MAX) / 16 + 1.
 When tag_length < 128 - log2(ℓ) bits, the worst-case forgery probability is bounded by ≈ 2<sup>-tag_length</sup> {{Nyberg}}.
 The tags in the AEAD algorithms listed in {{instances}} therefore have an almost perfect security level.
 This is significantly better than GCM where the security level is only tag_length - log2(ℓ) bits {{GCM}}.
 For a graph of the forgery probability, refer to Fig. 3 in {{Inoue}}.
 As one can note, for 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.
 If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.
 In GCM-SST, the full_tag is independent of the specified tag length unless the application explicitly incorporates tag length into the keystream or the nonce.